• Skip to primary navigation

 glass bowls of ingredients for Thanksgiving green beans

 Most of the ingredients for this green beans with mushroom recipe are easy to find at your local grocery store.
+Let me tell you about the key ingredients you'll need.

-• Green beans: Use fresh, not frozen or canned.
+• Green Beans: Use fresh, not frozen or canned.

 • Mushrooms: Fresh white button mushrooms are what we used, but feel free to use whatever fresh mushrooms you have.